 The Firmwide Risk Committee sets market risk limits at firmwide and product levels and our Securities Division Risk Committee sets sub-limits for market-making and investing activities at a business level.
+The relevant legal entity risk committees set firmwide, product level and business level market risk limits as appropriate.
 The purpose of the firmwide limits is to assist senior management in controlling the firm's overall risk profile.
 Sub-limits set the desired maximum amount of exposure that may be managed by any particular business on a day-to-day basis without additional levels of senior management approval, effectively leaving day-to-day trading decisions to individual desk managers and traders.
-Accordingly, sublimits are a management tool designed to ensure appropriate escalation rather than to establish maximum risk tolerance.
+Accordingly, sub-limits are a management tool designed to ensure appropriate escalation rather than to establish maximum risk tolerance.
 Sub-limits also distribute risk among various businesses in a manner that is consistent with their level of activity and client demand, taking into account the relative performance of each area.